riera90/generic-makefile/README.md

-## Desctiption
+## Description

 Generic makefile intended for C and C++ under GNU.

 ## Why?

-So you dont have to make your owns
+So you don't have to make yours

 ## Usage